icxes/copyparty/README.md

 ### exclude-patterns

-to save some time,  you can provide a regex pattern for filepaths to only index by filename/path/size/last-modified (and not the hash of the file contents) by setting `--no-hash \.iso$` or the volflag `:c,nohash=\.iso$`, this has the following consequences:
+to save some time,  you can provide a regex pattern for filepaths to only index by filename/path/size/last-modified (and not the hash of the file contents) by setting `--no-hash '\.iso$'` or the volflag `:c,nohash=\.iso$`, this has the following consequences:
 * initial indexing is way faster, especially when the volume is on a network disk
 * makes it impossible to [file-search](#file-search)
 * if someone uploads the same file contents, the upload will not be detected as a dupe, so it will not get symlinked or rejected